jmarnat/FluteTeacher/res/html/about_en.md

 Also, this was quite (and still is) an interesting coding challenge.

+Please visit [www.josselinmarnat.com](http://www.josselinmarnat.com) for other apps, music, and woodwooking stuff.
+The whole source code is available on my [github](https://github.com/jmarnat/FluteTeacher).
 Developped in Python.
 Of course.

-Please visit [www.josselinmarnat.com](http://www.josselinmarnat.com) for other apps, music, and woodwooking stuff.

 ---